b4ny4n/poohbear/README.md

 # poohbear
-A very simple golang honeypot for home networks.
+A very simple golang honeypot for home networks (eg. on a dedicated Raspberry Pi).
 Integrates with Amazon SES to alert on unexpected TCP connects.

 ```